Boeing whistleblower alleges systemic problems with 737 MAX

 737 MAX, and awareness of this was creatively hidden or outright withheld from regulators,” he wrote.

-Ewbank also revisits his unsuccessful push to have Synthetic Airspeed added to make the MAX safer, which would have made more reliable the various air data measures used by the flight control computer, including the Angle of Attack, the angle between the jet’s wing and the oncoming air stream.
+Ewbank also revisits his unsuccessful push to have Synthetic Airspeed added to make the MAX safer, which would have made more reliable the various air-data measures used by the flight-control computer, including the angle of attack, the angle between the jet’s wing and the oncoming air stream.

-It was a faulty Angle of Attack reading on each of the crash flights that initiated the operation of MCAS.
+It was a faulty angle of attack reading on each of the crash flights that initiated the operation of MCAS.

 “The known unreliability of air data, due to the potential for erroneous data caused by external factors, makes the initial design of MCAS simply unacceptable” Ewbank wrote.
 Yet, he says, “upper management shut down the (Synthetic Airspeed) project over cost and training concerns.”